Tralenor/poc-can-fly-hook-override/.github/README.md

 ##
 How to test:
 * go the Hellfire Peninsula and try to fly, it won't work.
 Go to any other place you normally can fly eg. Nagrand and you should be able to fly normally.
-* remove the module, remove the module and go to the Hellfire Peninsula - you should be able to fly again.
+* remove the module and go to the Hellfire Peninsula - you should be able to fly again.

 ## Credits